boneskull/package-lock-merge-driver/README.md

 ## License

 - Copyright © 2025 Christopher Hiller
-- Copyright © 2017 Microsoft Corporation (prev npm, Inc.)
+- Copyright © 2017 Microsoft Corporation (a.k.a. npm, Inc. a.k.a.
+GitHub)

 This work is released under the terms of the ISC license.
 See `LICENSE.md` for details.